MichaIng/DietPi-Docs/docs/software/vpn.md

     - UDP 1194

-    These ports must all be enabled in port forwarding on your router and point to the IP address of your DietPi system.
+    This port must be enabled in port forwarding on your router and point to the IP address of your DietPi system.

 === "Windows client"